giannistolou/react-native-autoheight-webview-demo/README.md

 ## Usage

-This demo project uses the `react-native-autoheight-webview` library to render web content inside a WebView that automatically adjusts its height.
+This demo project uses the `@brown-bear/react-native-autoheight-webview` library to render web content inside a WebView that automatically adjusts its height.
 You can explore and modify `App.tsx` to customize the WebView behavior and demonstrate different use cases.

 ## Contributing